 An assembly line is a process of production which enables a continuous efficient rolling process.
-Usually it involves a good, such as car, moving along a conveyor belt.
+Usually, it involves a good, such as a car, moving along a conveyor belt.
 As it moves slowly along, workers add different parts to the car.

 Economies of scale and assembly lines

 Assembly lines enable economies of scale from the increased specialisation of the workforce.
 Because workers do a specific job they need less training to be able to a specific task

 Assembly line and Ford Motor Cars

 The modern assembly line was popularised by the Ford motor car company.
 In the 1920s Henry Ford piloted an assembly line which significantly cut the costs of producing cars and helped make them affordable for the general workforce.